LiskArchive/lisk-legacy-docs/start/build-blockchain-app.md

 To view the list of currently available ready-to-use Modules and Components, check out the [list of Modules](../lisk-sdk/lisk-framework/introduction.md#list-of-core-modules) and the [list of Components](../lisk-sdk/lisk-framework/introduction.md#components).

-For a full list of all config options and their default values, see the [List of configuration options](../lisk-sdk/configuration.md#list-of-configuration-options) or the file [config_devnet.json](https://github.com/LiskHQ/lisk-sdk/blob/development/sdk/src/samples/config_devnet.json) on Github.
+For a full list of all config options and their default values, see the [List of configuration options](../lisk-sdk/configuration.md#list-of-configuration-options) or the file [config_devnet.json](https://github.com/LiskHQ/lisk-sdk/blob/development/sdk/src/samples/config_devnet.json) on GitHub.

 #### B. Register custom transaction types
 Transactions are the main way to add data to your blockchain.
 The most basic transaction types are part of almost all blockchains, for example a transaction type for creating new accounts on the network, or a transaction type to send tokens from one account to another.
 You can choose the appropriate transaction types for your application and its use case.